African Great Lakes: African Great Lakes region

+History

 Climate

 The highlands are relatively cool, with average temperatures ranging between 17 C and 19 C and abundant rainfall.
 Major drainage basins include those of the Congo-Zaire, Nile, and Zambezi rivers, which drain into the Atlantic Ocean, Mediterranean Sea, and Indian Ocean, respectively.

 Forests are dominant in the lowlands of the Congo-Zaire Basin, while grasslands and savannas (dry grasslands) are most common in the southern and eastern highlands.
 Temperatures in the lowlands average about 35 C. Around Lake Turkana, the climate is hot and very dry.
 A short rainy season in October is followed by a longer one from April to May.

 Flora and fauna

 The Western Rift Valley lakes are freshwater and home to an extraordinary number of endemic species.
 More than 1,500 cichlid fish species live in the lakes, as well as other fish families.
 The lakes are also important habitats for a number of amphibian species.
 Nile crocodiles are numerous.
 Mammals include elephants, gorillas and hippopotamus.

 The Lake Turkana area is home to hundreds of species of birds endemic to Kenya.
 The flamingo wades in its shallows.
 The East African rift system also serves as a flyway for migrating birds, bringing in hundreds more.
 The birds are essentially supported by plankton masses in the lake, which also feed the fish there.

 Vegetation ranges from rainforest to savanna grasses.
 In some lakes, rapidly growing invasive plants, like the surface-choking water hyacinth and shore-clogging papyrus, are problems.
 Water hyacinth have thus far affected only Lake Victoria.